In the beginning God created the heavens and the earth. . .

 In the last couple of days, I have been reflecting with you on how the “frame” of Scripture helps us understand the Bible, and therefore our lives, more completely.
-In yesterday’s devotion, we noted how both the first creation in Genesis 1-2 and the new creation in Revelation 21-22 underscore the importance to God of the created world.
+In yesterday’s devotion, we noted how both the first creation in Genesis 1-2 and the new creation in Revelation 21-22 underscore the importance of the created world to God.
 And if God cares so much about creation, then certainly we should as well.

 Today, I want to consider the role of human beings in both creation stories.
-In the first creation, God made human beings as unique bearers of his image (Gen 1:26-27).
-Moreover, God gave to human beings the unique responsibility of sharing in God’s own work in the world (Gen 1:28; 2:15).
+In the first creation, God made human beings as unique bearers of his image (Genesis 1:26-27).
+Moreover, God gave to human beings the unique responsibility of sharing in God’s own work in the world (1:28; 2:15).
 We are collaborators with God in the work of helping the world he created and cares so much about to flourish.

 In the closing “frame” of Scripture, human beings once again play a central, supporting role in the drama.
-We are the ones who will be with God forever and have our tears wiped away by God (Rev 21:3-4).
-We will drink from the water of life as God’s children (Rev 21:6-7).
-We will dwell in the Holy City, bringing into the city only what is pure, honorable, and glorious (Rev 22:24-27).
-We will be God’s servants, bearing God’s name on our foreheads (Rev 22:3-4).
-And, strikingly, we will reign with God “for ever and ever” (Rev 22:5).
+We are the ones who will be with God forever and have our tears wiped away by God (Revelation 21:3-4).
+We will drink from the water of life as God’s children (21:6-7).
+We will dwell in the Holy City, bringing into the city only what is pure, honorable, and glorious (22:24-27).
+We will be God’s servants, bearing God’s name on our foreheads (22:3-4).
+And, strikingly, we will reign with God “for ever and ever” (22:5).

 Revelation does not spell out in detail how we will reign in God’s future.
 But, in light of the unique role given to humankind in Genesis 1-2, it seems likely that we will exercise our God-given authority over the new creation, much as we did over the first creation.
 God will once again empower us to tend and care for what he has created.
 And, this time around, we won’t mess it all up.